-This MOA applies to the continuing, cooperative and comprehensive performance based multimodal metropolitan transportation planning and programming process required for the PPACG by 23 USC Section 134 and 135 and 49 USC 5303, et seq. and 43-1 Part 11, C.R.S., as implemented by the applicable regulations in order for the region to qualify for federal transportation funds and meet state regional transportation planning requirements.
+This MOA applies to the continuing, cooperative, and comprehensive performance based multimodal metropolitan transportation planning and programming process required to be carried out in the Pikes Peak Transportation Management Area by 23 USC Section 134 and 49 USC 5303, et seq. and 43-1 Part 11, C.R.S., as implemented by the applicable regulations in order for the region to qualify for federal transportation funds and meet state regional transportation planning requirements.